 \subsection{Perception and habituation}

-The perception module processes the object's motion direction after an action.
-A perception is formalized by a 2D neural field, where the horizontal and vertical dimensions represent the object color and motion's angle as a goal, respectively (see Appendix \ref{app:perception} for more details).

-The motion of the object is defined by an angle between a static reference vector and the observed vector's motion of the object.
-The angle is bound between \textit{-$\pi$} and \textit{$\pi$} radians and scaled between [0,100] to fit the neural field feature space.
-It is important to emphasize that the detection of the object's motion takes place in real-time, i.e., while the robot performs the action), delivering a sustained input to the goal perceived NF (Neural Field).
-In Fig. \ref{fig:perception}, an inhibition of return is taking place with goal perceived NF, WM goals and the goals NF.
-This avoid perceiving a stimuli as new when the goal has already been discovered.
-During exploration and if the stimuli is new, a dynamic motion primitive (DMP) is generated by the robot controller and activates the associated DMP neuron through a one-to-one connection.
-The Hebbian learning scheme associates the generated DMP with the perceived outcome (goal focus NF) with a reward-gated rule similar to \cite{TekulveSchoner2020} :
+The perception module processes the color and motion of the object.
+The colors of objects in sight are formalized as inputs to a one-dimensional field and sent to the habituation mechanism, where neural dynamics can perform the selection of an object.
+A goal is formalized by the motion direction of an object.
+This motion is characterized by an angle between a reference vector and a vector representing the motion of the object along the dimensions $x$ and $y$ (see Appendix \ref{app:perception}).
+Here, we voluntarily design the goal as simply as possible to study the underlying mechanism of goal discovery and learning.
+The goal space is then formalized by a 2D neural field, where the vertical and horizontal dimensions represent the object color and motion angle as a goal, respectively (Figure \ref{fig:general}).
+It is important to emphasize that the detection of the object's motion takes place in real time (i.e., while the robot performs the action), delivering a sustained input to the goal perceived NF (Neural Field).
+In Figure \ref{fig:general}, an inhibition of return occurs with the goal perceived NF, the WM goals, and the NF goals to avoid perceiving stimuli as new when the goal has already been discovered.
+During exploration, and if the stimulus is new, the robot controller generates a dynamic motion primitive (DMP) and activates the associated DMP neuron through a one-to-one connection.
+The Hebbian learning model links the created DMP to the observed outcome (goal focus NF) using a reward-gated rule similar to \cite{TekulveSchoner2020}:

-The learning occurs when there are activations from DMP neuron, learning signal and the goal focus NF.
+Learning occurs when there are activations from the DMP neuron, the explore node, and the goal focus NF.
 They are respectively denoted by \textit{$\sigma(dmp_i)$}, \textit{$\sigma(lc:explore)$} and \textit{$\sigma(g(col,ang))$}.
 The term \textit{$\sigma(g(col,ang))$} represents the sigmoid activation of the goal focus NF at the object color (\textit{$col$}) and angle (\textit{$ang$}) location.
-When the robot engages in learning a task (i.e., exploitation) the goals NF is inhibited so a peak of activation can emerge within the goal focus neural field.
-Then, the activation spreads through the synaptic weights and triggers the DMP neuron corresponding to a particular goal.
+When the robot engages in learning a goal (i.e., exploitation), the goals NF is inhibited, so a peak of activation can emerge within the goal focus neural field.
+The activation then spreads through the synaptic weights and triggers the DMP neuron corresponding to a particular goal.